 Bring in an Expert

-Often it pays to bring in a respected cybersecurity professional.
-Work with a cybersecurity firm who brings experienced and credentialed cybersecurity professionals on the scoping call to answer detailed and technical questions that often arise.
-When looking at training, engage with a company who is willing to offer customized options and allow you to speak directly with their deployment team.
+Often, it pays to bring in a respected cybersecurity professional.
+Work with a cybersecurity firm that brings experienced and credentialed cybersecurity professionals on the scoping call to answer detailed and technical questions that often arise.
+When looking at training, engage with a company that is willing to offer customized options and allow you to speak directly with their deployment team.

 Just like getting "buy-in" on any investment proposal, those who come prepared have the most success.
-Don't forget to take the security assessment in the paragraph above.
-This insight is very valuable to have in advance of the big talk.
+To learn more about TechGuard's security awareness training, contact us today.